The Juno Letters Series

 Most don't know that I have a master's degree in business, and have run my own technology company for nearly twenty of my last forty working years.
 I won a national championship on horseback, raced sailboats, wrestled octopus, baby-sat a killer whale, and once was a cook on a salmon purse seiner.
 And I play the cello.

 I have read "A Soldier's Burial” aloud over General Patton's grave in Luxembourg, and said a prayer of thanks at the very spot at Magaret in Belgium where the German panzers were stopped outside Bastogne.
 I cried on Omaha Beach in Normandy and in the gas chamber at Dachau.
 I wear a silver Stetson and boots when I travel and answer to "Hey, cowboy!' in several languages.

 I have led an interesting life - married thirty-plus years, have three children, six grandchildren, and twenty-five foster children.
 I am now free to pursue my passion for writing - especially about the two great wars of the twentieth century.
 I cherish my role as "author-in-residence," or that crazy guy at the table by the urinals - it depends on your perspective.

 Join My Private Group of Readers

-You can download a free copy of any of The Juno Letters series just for signing up for my private email list.
-Just enter your email below and pick a title from the list.
-You will also receive free draft versions of books in progress.
+You can follow the progress of a new book's story draft just by signing up for my private email list.
+Just enter your email below.
 I never share email with anyone.